Small group tour of Spain

 What time zone is Spain?

-Spain has a single time zone (excluding its overseas territories), on Central European Time.
-The nation observes daylight saving time from the last Sunday in March to the last Sunday in October.
+Spain operates on Central European Time, having a single time zone across its mainland and excluding its overseas territories.
+The country follows daylight saving time from the final Sunday in March until the final Sunday in October.

 Is tipping customary?